Etenil/emacs-substrate/README.md

 ## Screenshots

-What you should see on opening Emacs up with Substrate installed: a simple splash screen, [modus-vivendi](https://protesilaos.com/emacs/modus-themes) active, and the `help-quick` display at the bottom.
+What you should see on opening Emacs up with Substrate installed: a simple splash screen, and the `help-quick` display at the bottom.

 ![Emacs using Substrate configuration showing the splash screen with the quick help at the bottom](screenshots/substrate-home-screen.png)